 (AP) The nation's natural gas supplies fell last week, the government said Thursday.

-Analysts expected a drop of 23 billion to 27 billion cubic feet, according to a survey by Platts, the energy information arm of McGraw-Hill Cos.
+Analysts expected a decline of 74 billion to 78 billion cubic feet, according to a survey by Platts, the energy information arm of McGraw-Hill Cos.

 The inventory level was 10.2 percent above the five-year average of 3.379 trillion cubic feet, and 1.8 percent above last year's level of 3.658 trillion cubic feet, according to the government data.

 Natural gas futures rose 11 cents to $3.43 per 1,000 cubic feet in New York.